 First Rate’s Holiday Confidence Index has unexpectedly revealed a positive holiday outlook for the coming twelve months as consumers are still willing to travel.
 With recent spot rate volatility, the travel industry can expect an increase in early holiday bookings to ‘lock in’ prices.
 However, unfavourable economic forecasts are causing consumers to become progressively price sensitive and spend less on their holiday – seeking savings in every aspect of travel.

 As consumers become more aware of such volatility, they are finding the most cost-effective means of exchanging money, with the aid of comparison websites.
 While alternative means to travel money are growing in popularity, most of the population still prefer traditional means of cash for their holiday expenditure.

 Evidently, with the growth of eCommerce players in the travel industry, consumers are willing to shop around for a bargain in every aspect of travel.
 Margins are being squeezed and shoppers are being abducted from the high street.
 Travel money retailers then should be looking to optimise their prices, offer excellent customer service and enable a convenient exchange process to survive in such an uncertain climate.

 Through artificial intelligence and unsupervised machine learning, dynamic prices can be optimised across large networks with no manual intervention.
-To learn more about how retailers are optimizing prices to maximize reward and consumer experience, read CMS Analytics’ whitepaper on machine learning for dynamic pricing.
+To learn more about how retailers are optimising prices to maximise reward and consumer experience, read CMS Analytics’ whitepaper on machine learning for dynamic pricing.